Waterloo, Ontario: Air

 The Region of Waterloo International Airport in nearby Breslau serves Waterloo and the surrounding region, although it is not heavily served by scheduled airlines.
 Most air travellers use Toronto's Lester B. Pearson International Airport or John C. Munro Hamilton International Airport.
-As of 2022, the Region of Waterloo International Airport has year round flights to Calgary, Cancun, Charlottetown, Deer Lake, Edmonton, Halifax, Kelowna, Vancouver, and Winnipeg.
+As of 2022, the Region of Waterloo International Airport has year round flights to Calgary, Cancún, Charlottetown, Deer Lake, Edmonton, Halifax, Kelowna, Vancouver, and Winnipeg.
 The airport has seasonal flights to Montreal and Ottawa.
 As of 2022, the airport's airlines are Flair Airlines, Pivot Airlines, and WestJet.

 Services

 Health care

-Hospital services in the region are provided by Grand River Hospital which includes a Freeport Campus and St. Mary's General Hospital, both in Kitchener, as well as Cambridge Memorial Hospital.
-All three were highly ranked for safety in a national comparison study in 2017–2018, particularly the two in Kitchener, but all would benefit from reduced wait times.
+There are no hospitals in Waterloo, but neighbouring Kitchener has Grand River Hospital (which has a secondary site, the Freeport Campus) and St. Mary's General Hospital.
+Both were ranked highly for safety in a national comparison study in 2017–2018, but would benefit from reduced wait times.
 Long-term care beds are provided at numerous facilities.
+Grand River Hospital has a capacity of 574 beds; the Freeport location was merged into it in April 1995.
+St. Mary's General Hospital is a 150-bed adult acute-care facility and includes the Regional Cardiac Care Centre with two cardiovascular operating rooms, an eight-bed cardiovascular intensive care unit and 45 inpatient beds.

 Region of Waterloo Paramedic Services and Waterloo Fire Rescue respond to medical emergencies within the city of Waterloo.
 Region of Waterloo Paramedic Services may transport patients to either Grand River Hospital or St. Mary's General Hospital emergency departments, depending on proximity, anticipated wait times and the type of emergency.

-Grand River Hospital has a capacity of 574-beds; the Freeport location was merged into it in April 1995.
-That secondary campus provides complex continuing care, rehabilitation, longer-term specialized mental health and other services.
-The King St. location is also the home of the Grand River Regional Cancer Centre which opened in 2003.
-St. Mary's General Hospital is a 150-bed adult acute-care facility and includes the Regional Cardiac Care Centre with two cardiovascular operating rooms, an eight-bed cardiovascular intensive care unit and 45 inpatient beds.
-As of late 2018, Cambridge Memorial had 143 beds but was in the midst of a major expansion expected to be completed in 2021.

 Family doctors are often in short supply and a source of great concern among residents.
-Recruiting efforts over the previous 15 years certainly achieved some success as of September 2018, but needed to be continued.
+Recruiting efforts over the previous 15 years achieved some success as of September 2018, but needed to be continued.

-Announced January 2006, as a new School of Medicine, the Waterloo Regional Campus of McMaster University was completed in 2009.
-In 2018, the Waterloo campus included "a complete on-site clinical skills laboratory with 4 skills rooms and 2 observation rooms, classrooms with video-conferencing capabilities and a state-of-the-art anatomy lab that was built in 2013 with a high definition video system", according to the university.
-Its Michael G. DeGroote School of Medicine building includes the Centre for Family Medicine and the University of Waterloo School of Optometry and Vision Science.